gjellerup1857/abbv/host/adblockplus/src/core/state/readme.md

 ## Dependencies

-The State Core Utility has the following dependencies:
+In addition to what the AdblockPlus host provides, the State Core Utility has the following dependencies:

 * rxjs
 * ts-essentials
 * jest-extended
+* typedoc